schwwaaa/shadecore/README.md

 - Live shader performance
 - Visual instruments
-- Generative art installations
+- Generative installations
-- Feedback‑based video systems
+- Feedback-based video systems
-- Custom tools for OBS / Resolume / TouchDesigner pipelines
+- Custom GPU tools for OBS, Resolume, TouchDesigner pipelines

 ---

 ## Roadmap

-- Hot‑loading shaders from disk
+- Shader hot-reloading
-- Multi‑pass rendering / feedback buffers
+- Multi-pass rendering / feedback buffers
-- `.app` bundling
+- `.app` / `.exe` packaging
-- Windows backend (Spout)
 - OSC / network control
+- Expanded NDI configuration options

 ---

 ## Philosophy

-This tool is intentionally **minimal and explicit**.
+`shadecore` is intentionally **minimal, explicit, and opinionated**.

-Instead of abstracting creativity behind interfaces,
+It does not try to be a framework.
+It does not hide the GPU.

-`shadecore` gives you **direct control of the GPU** and lets you decide what the software should become.
+It exists to give you **direct ownership of the rendering pipeline** and let the software grow into whatever tool you need.

 ---